 Please note that we say the box is authentic and not the sneakers because there is still the possibility that the real sneakers might have been swapped for the fake ones by the fake resellers to trick buyers into thinking the sneakers are genuine.

-On the other hand, if the results do not show confirmation points that match the size-colorway combination, as shown in the picture below, then you probably have a fake in your hands.
+If the results do not show confirmation points that match the size-colorway combination, then you probably have a fake in your hands.

 Please note that the barcode scanning can only be considered a perfect match when the size and colorway combination on the results match the one on the box.